 - Chapter 6- details on supervisory authorities

-- Chapter 7- describes in detail the manner of cooperation between the lead supervisory authority and the other supervisory authorities, the exchange of the information, tasks, procedures, and more.
+- Chapter 7- describes in detail the manner of cooperation between the lead supervisory authority and the other supervisory authorities, the exchange of information, tasks, procedures, and more.

 - Chapter 8- explains how to lodge a complaint with a supervisory authority, as well as remedies, liability, and penalties.